ISSUE 28

 This lack of discussion has a number of results that makes this more than an academic argument.
 We tend to play things safe, going for simplicity of style and immediacy of subject.
 From one point of view it means that Our work is accessible.
 From another it means that we are confined to a restricted, conservative area where there is little room for experiment and the subjects are limited to a statement of the 'issues' .that generally affect us.

-of their lives.
+We assume that the worker writer is always like the bloke (or woman: no sexism thank youj) next door for whom writing is an extension of other parts of their lives.
 In fact we all know that there are working class writers as obsessed with their work as any middle class writer.
 Within the movement there are undoubtedly both sorts.
 The danger is that the ones who see writing as the main thing in their lives are alienated by our cloth cap image.
 At least two working class writers have left my group feeling that the politics of the Federation add up to an apology (sorry it's not very good, we're only working class).
 For others who remain within the movement, there can be a feeling of isolation and demoralisation when they attempt to break out of the mould of social realism.

 We tend to concentrate upon the subjects and assume that good writing is just a matter of finding the right turn of phrase.
 Lotte Moos, in a letter printed on page 26, suggests a writer may dry up altogether once 'he has exhausted his own, after all limited store of autobiography without having acquired an interest in the business of writing.'